r-a-y/buddypress-usernames-only/readme.txt

 1. Download, install and activate the plugin.
 1. If you're using WP 3.0 in network mode or WPMU and you have enabled user blogs, activate the plugin sitewide.

-Also, this plugin requires two core hacks to BuddyPress:
+Also, this plugin requires replacing two core files in BuddyPress with the modified ones included in the /replacements/ folder:

+* /buddypress/bp-activity/bp-activity-templatetags.php
+* /buddypress/bp-core.php

+If you'd rather apply these changes yourself:

 Change line 578 in /buddypress/bp-activity/bp-activity-templatetags.php to: